viridia/demo-rapier-three/README.md

 # Hot reloading

 The sample app demonstrates how to integrate Vite's 'hot reloading' feature with the three.js renderer.
-This means that editing source files will cause the renderer and all resources to be disposed and then re-created with the updated code, without needing to reload the browser page or restart the entire application.
+This means that editing source files will cause the renderer to be disposed and then re-created with the updated code, without needing to reload the browser page or restart the entire application.